szuananwar/ai-assisted-reproducibility-bssw/notebooks/README.md

 - relevance across AI, HPC, and other scientific domains;
 - accessibility for students and new contributors; and
 - any statement that overclaims what repository evidence or AI assistance can establish.

-Feedback should be documented and incorporated into Milestone 3 revisions.

-## Milestone 2 Status

-The tutorial series now contains executable draft notebooks for Tutorials 1–6 plus the ReproPilot Tutorial 7 case-study materials.
-The next phase is beta testing, technical review, refinement of exercises and outputs, and incorporation of documented feedback before final publication.